Nowikens/DRF-mailing-API/README.md

-# Mailing API build with Django Rest Framework
+# Mailing API built with Django Rest Framework
-Api lets You define Mailbox from which email will be sent, Template which is the content of you email and Email which sets adresees.
+Api lets You send Email from Mailbox defined by You

 # ENDPOINTS
 Endpoint            |Method            |Result